Durgesh-Majeti/ai_swing_trading/README.md

 After completing the initial run, your system will have:
 - ✅ Database initialized with all tables
+- ✅ 54+ NSE indices available (Nifty 50, 100, 500, Sectoral, Thematic, Strategy indices)
-- ✅ 51 Nifty 50 stocks synced
+- ✅ Companies synced for selected indices
-- ✅ Watchlist populated
+- ✅ Index-specific watchlists populated
 - ✅ 1 year of historical market data
 - ✅ Technical indicators calculated
 - ✅ Macro indicators (VIX, Crude, USD/INR) updated
 - ✅ ML features generated for all stocks
+- ✅ Index-specific strategies configured

+**Next Steps**:
+1. Create all indices: Use "Create All NSE Indices" in dashboard or run `uv run python -m utils.discover_nse_indices`
+2. Sync companies for your target indices
+3. Create index-specific strategies
-**Next Steps**: Train a model and start generating predictions!
+4. Train a model and start generating predictions!

 ## 🚀 Getting Started